oroinc/platform/UPGRADE-2.1.md

   * added methods `getApplications()`, `setApplications(array $applications)`
 - Added new node `applications` to `Oro\Bundle\WorkflowBundle\Configuration\WorkflowConfiguration`
 - Added `Oro\Bundle\WorkflowBundle\Model\WorkflowManagerRegistry` to manage system or default WorkflowManagers.
+- Added service `oro_workflow.registry.definition_filters` that applies `feature`, `scope` and `application` filtering in WorkflowRegistry.
-System WorkflowManager should use only for internal needs and haven't any filters except filters by features
+- Added service `oro_workflow.manager.system` as a system WorkflowManager that should be used only for internal needs and haven't any filters except filters by features.
 - Changed fourth constructor argument of `Oro\Bundle\WorkflowBundle\Datagrid\WorkflowStepColumnListener` from `Oro\Bundle\WorkflowBundle\Model\WorkflowRegistry` to `Oro\Bundle\WorkflowBundle\Model\WorkflowManagerRegistry`
 - Changed fifth constructor argument from `Oro\Bundle\WorkflowBundle\Model\WorkflowRegistry` to `Oro\Bundle\WorkflowBundle\Model\WorkflowManagerRegistry` for next classes:
   * `Oro\Bundle\WorkflowBundle\Acl\Extension`